plotdb/servebase/module/base/auth/README.md

       div(ld="info", data-name="signup-failed")
       div(ld="info", data-name="token")

+Additionally, following are supported ld selectors:

+ - `signin-failed-hint`: node with this selector will show only if signin fails.
+ - `signin-failed-hint-text`: content of this node with be related text for reason of signin failure.
+ - `submit-text`: `login` or `sign up`, based on mode user chooses.

 Authpanel script works with bootstrap and still have some class names hardcoded, which should be abstracted in the future to make its UI fully customizable.